Eleanore Ferranti Whitaker is a published author of two suspense genre novels and a short story fiction and non-fiction writer.

 Individuals today avoid labeling unless it has a personal advantage.
 For example, in business, titles can be distinguished or merely a means of identification.
 In personal lives, labels such as mom, dad, sister, brother, etc. have purpose, but are still a means of identification or clarifying relationships.
 But, what about "other" labels like good and evil?

-In 2017, there is an attempt to avoid labeling what we know is "wrong," as "evil."
+In recent years, there is an attempt to avoid labeling what we know is "wrong," as "evil."
 Rather, the wrong is laundered and made to seem "normal."
 Can it thus be said "evil" is "normal?"
 If so, how does this predilection to refuse to admit wrong affect young children?
 Do we teach them to remove the word "evil" from their vocabularies and replace it with "normal?"

 We hear a lot about "changing values."
 Is evil a value?
 Is evil a value that can be changed to appear more palatable?
 How does changing evil to be more normal square with the human conscience?
 It doesn't.

-Human instinct, even in very young preschool age children, is deeply embedded mentally.
-A three year old child who has broken a valuable vase, for example, is immediately overcome by feelings of guilt.
+Human instinct, even in very young preschool-age children, is deeply embedded mentally.
+A three-year-old child who has broken a valuable vase, for example, is immediately overcome by feelings of guilt.
 It is up to parents to teach their children how to cope with human failure, error and right and wrong.

 The problem for many of today's children lies with their parents' values.
 Objective views of what today's parents value may seem alien to parents of yesteryear.